Why hire van der Veen, Hartshorn, Levin & Lindheim to handle your case?

 Find Out What Your Case Is Worth

-Schedule Your Free ConsultationForgery Defense Attorney in Philadelphia, PA Countering Fraudulent Document Charges in Philadelphia County, Montgomery County, Chester County, Delaware County, and Throughout Southeastern Pennsylvania
+Schedule Your Free ConsultationForgery Defense Attorney in Philadelphia, PA Countering Fraudulent Document Charges Throughout Southeastern Pennsylvania

 Forgery is a serious crime with substantial penalties.
 Defending the crime of fraud should be taken seriously.
 If you have been accused of forgery, hire a skilled Philadelphia forgery attorney to defend you.
 You will be facing a determined District Attorney who wants to prove your guilt.
 Let us find proof to defend your innocence.
 The attorneys at van der Veen, Hartshorn, Levin & Lindheim have substantial experience defending white collar crimes.